How to Apply Frequently Asked Questions

 Credit Suisse has a robust internal mobility program, which employees are eligible for after one year of employment.
 In Switzerland, you can make an internal move one year after completing the Career Start program.

 Which countries and regions offer Student and Graduate Programs?

-We offer internships, full-time and graduate programs in every region, with most programs in our core offices: Geneva, Hong Kong, London, Melbourne, Mumbai, New York, Paris, Pune, Raleigh, Singapore, Sydney, Tokyo, Wroclaw and Zurich.
+We offer internships, full-time and graduate programs in every region, with most programs in our core offices: Geneva, Hong Kong SAR, London, Melbourne, Mumbai, New York, Paris, Pune, Raleigh, Singapore, Sydney, Tokyo, Wroclaw and Zurich.
 Visit our Locations page for more information.

 How does the recruitment process work?